Rikjimue/Hack-the-Matrix/README.md

 Java/JDK

 1. Download the .jar file
-2. Try to double run the .jar file
+2. Try to run the .jar file
 4. If that does not work, open the console and type `java -jar HTMv2.jar` where your file is stored